 Scroll down to view project

 AS SUBORDINATE AS THEY MAY APPEAR, outbuildings were historically the heart of any homestead.
 Often designed to serve a specific function, ancillary structures of all shapes and forms were a ubiquitous part of our rural landscape.
 For people of means, accessory structures were also a symbol of prestige and wealth, classical monuments built purely as folly.
-The way of life that once compelled such structures has, for many, faded into memory.
-But the romance of such structures, whether humble or ornate, still captivates our imagination.
-With whimsy and creativity, they give soul to a place: architectural compositions that add balance, hierarchy, and a sense of history.
-While equestrian and agrarian structures such as barns and stables remain relevant in today’s design, the bygone smokehouse, root cellar, dairy, dovecote, or cookhouse (to name just a few) still have a place, re-interpreted for the needs of modern living.
-Uses for such forms abound, from guest houses and studios to potting sheds and pool cabanas, perpetuating the architectural heritage and quiet dignity of the often overlooked outbuilding for future generations.
+These structures, whether humble or ornate, captivate our imagination.
+With whimsy and creativity, they give soul to a place: architectural compositions that add balance, hierarchy, and the sense of time.
+While equestrian and agrarian structures such as barns and stables remain relevant in today’s design, the bygone smokehouse, root cellar, dairy, and dovecote (to name just a few) still have a place, re-interpreted for the needs of modern living.
+Uses for such forms abound, from guest houses and studios to potting sheds and pool cabanas, perpetuating the role of the often overlooked outbuilding for future generations.

 Cabins and Bunkies